425353

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Arcos Dorados's ROIC averaged 12.2 percentage point increases each year.
+Over the last few years, Arcos Dorados's ROIC averaged 12.3 percentage point increases.
 This is a good sign, and if the company's returns keep rising, there's a chance it could evolve into an investable business.

 Is Now The Time?

-Arcos Dorados may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Arcos Dorados may have had a solid quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 We don't really see a big opportunity in the stock at the moment, but in the end, beauty is in the eye of the beholder.
 If you like Arcos Dorados, it seems to be trading at a reasonable price.